EduartePaiva/kubernetes-authentication-microservices/readme.md

 - **/token** compare if a hashed password and an unhashed password are the same, and then returns a JWT token.
 - **/verify-token** Verifying if a JWT token is valid.

+Auth-api also have the possibility of exposing gRPC routing, if the environment variable **COMMUNICATION_PROTOCOL** is set to "gRPC"

 ## Users-api

 It's responsible for handling users authentication requests from the web, it have the following apis: